dmbarbour/wikilon/docs/AboutABC.md

 * block compositions preserve substructure

 We can then model a general copy or drop function that ignores substructure by prefixing with `[] cons {&nss}` (and unwrapping our copies).
 But developers will be able to reason about substructure except where they explicitly choose to bypass it, and it will be a lot easier to search and find every relevant bypass by searching for clients of the `{&nss}` within a subprogram.

+## ABC Assumptions and Idioms

+### Annotations

+Annotations are tokens with prefix `&` as in `{&seq}`, `{&lazy}`, or `{&cache}`.
+Annotations affect the ABC evaluator, tuning evaluation to improve performance or debugging.
+In general, annotations should not be used for anything that cannot be easily handled by an interpreter at runtime.
+Annotations not recognized by the runtime will be deleted during evaluation.

+For debugging purposes, annotations tend to cause a program to fail fast, e.g. `{&nat}` provides a runtime type assertion that our argument is a natural number, or `{&error}` enables runtimes and developers both to record errors in the output.
+In some cases, these can be leveraged by static type analysis.

 ### Structural Scopes